I spoke yesterday with one of the most talented product designers I've ever collaborated with, and something he said stuck with me: "I feel old."

 But today he's witnessing the AI-driven product design landscape reinvent itself in a language he hasn't yet learned.

-If you feel the world accelerating past you, it probably is.
-I realized that years ago—and it terrified me.
+Do you feel the world accelerating past you?
+It is.
+My first awakening to this two years terrorized me until I started building.
 So now I wake up every day and choose to build.

 Sergey Brin recently came out of retirement recently and said:

-"This is the most fun I've had in my life, honestly, and this is the greatest transformative moment in computer science ever.
-Being a computer scientist, it is the most exciting thing of my life technologically."
+"This is the most fun I've had in my life.”
+Also that “this is the greatest transformative moment in computer science ever.”
+Not one for hyperbole he added, “is the most exciting thing of my life technologically."

-You probably saw the news yesterday that Jony Ive is teaming up with OpenAI to create new consumer hardware and go after Apple.
+Did you see Jony Ive is teaming up with OpenAI to create new consumer hardware and go after Apple?

 Those guys love the game.
-They’re competitive like athletes.
+They’re competitive athletes.

 The coolest part about this moment is that one great product idea can make you relevant again.